rvalla/COVID-19/README.md

 - Plot death rate evolution.
 - See outbreak evolution in Argentina in a synthetic chart.
 - Plot duplication time evolution (how many days would be need for total cases being duplicated).
+- Plot the confirmed cases distribution by day of the week.

 ### Definitions
 In the charts that the code generates you will see a lot of categories.
 Pay attention to these descriptions